 The warehousing and distribution industry has been ahead of the curve in using voice technology to improve manual tasks.
-Specifically, warehouses have used voice-directed picking for decades to improve worker efficiency.
+Specifically, warehouses have used voice picking for decades to improve worker efficiency.

 The early adopters of voice in warehouses had to work around the limitations of the speech recognition of the time.
 Nevertheless, even the early applications of voice in supply chain led to improved productivity of order pickers and warehouse operators.

 Since the late 1990’s, speech recognition has matured.
 As consumer applications of voice have skyrocketed, tech leaders are pouring millions into improving recognition accuracy.
 While this consumer application of the concept has led to many advancements, there is still a gap between consumer software and industrial speech recognition required in processes like order fulfillment.